PhantasmMember Since 15 Jul 2017

 This book addresses the negative core beliefs that can drive mental illness and undermine our attempts at recovery.
 For me this was the missing piece of the puzzle.
 I would recommend this for more complex or chronic dissociation, with issues like learned helplessness, self-sabotage and toxic shame.
 Nothing else worked for me until I had first spent time building a solid foundation using this approach.

 Together these two books cover the most important information from the best known programmes, but make a much cheaper alternative, especially if you can get them secondhand.

 These days I like to work with a self-help classic called The Power of Your Subconscious Mind by Joseph Murphy.
-When I first read it ten years ago I could do nothing with it, but now I am able to make use of methods I couldn't use before I find its principles so positive and helpful.
+You have to take it with a fair pinch of salt, and when I first read it ten years ago I could do nothing with it, but now I'm able to make use of methods I couldn't use before I find its principles so positive and helpful.

 - Group Moderators